DrMeepster/DrCorester/README.md

 # DrCorester
-DrCorester is a Minecraft mod that is a library for all of my other Minecraft mods.
+This branch is for GitHub pages